hqwisen/imp-compilo/PLAN.md

 How is the parser implemented in the code:
     - Use of the stack
     - Use of scan symbols and nextToken
-    - ACCEPT, SYNTAXERROR, MATCH RULES
+    - PRODUCE?
+ACCEPT, SYNTAXERROR, MATCH RULES

 Output:
   - leftmost